paolo-crisafulli/highwayenv-rss-shield/README.md

 ## Scenarios

-In the following, we provide some scenarios.
+In the following, we provide some scenarios for a single-agent controller.
 The controlled vehicle (ego vehicle) is marked in red.
+Rosa vehicles are vehicles in the same lane for which the safety distance is relevant.
+Purple vehicles are vehicles for which the distance will become relevant when switching lanes.
+Blue vehicles are vehicles for which the safety distance will not be relevant in the next cycle.

 ## Scenario 1